score-p/scorep_plugin_cxx_wrapper/README.md

 ### Build settings

-The whole wrapper makes heavily use of C++14 features, so you'll need to set the used standard to `-std=c++14`.

-As the wrapper is header-only, you have to add the folder `include` to the include path of your plugin, but you don't need special linker settings.

-### Getting started

 In order to write a simple plugin with the wrapper, you have to:

 ```c++
 #include <scorep/plugin/plugin.hpp>
 ```

-Then you create a `class async_plugin`, which inherits from `scorep::plugin::base`.
+Then you create a class, e.g., `my_first_plugin`, which inherits from the base class `scorep::plugin::base`.
 The base class needs several template arguments.
 The first argument is your plugin class itself.
 The following template arguments are the used policies.

 ```c++
 class my_first_plugin